-4 In July 2024, the Nigerian government enacted the Windfall Tax Bill as an amendment to Section 29A of the Finance Act,2023, imposing tax on realised foreign exchange gains earned by the Bank.
-In accordance with this legislation, the Federal Inland Revenue Service (FIRS) has assessed the Bank's laibility for the windfall tax, advising a total provision of ₩51bn, which includes ₩23.7bn for the year 2023.
+4 In July 2024, the Nigerian government enacted the Windfall Tax Bill as an amendment to Section 29A of the Finance Act, 2023, imposing tax on realised foreign exchange gains earned by the Bank.
+In accordance with this legislation, the Federal Inland Revenue Service (FIRS) has assessed the Bank's laibility for the windfall tax, advising a total provision of 351 bn, which includes 323.